MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 > [!NOTE]
 >  This feature is not available for Microsoft 365 Government GCC High customers.

-As a global or SharePoint admin in your organization, you can change the URL for the following types of sites (previously called "site collections"):
+As a global or SharePoint admin in your organization, you can change the URL for the following types of SharePoint sites (previously called "site collections"):

 - Microsoft 365 group-connected team sites
 - Modern team sites that don't belong to a Microsoft 365 group